prohippo/pyelly/README.txt

 of individual Python source files can be generated as needed with the Python pydoc utility.

-At present, PyElly consists of 63 Python modules comprising about fifteen thousand lines of source code.
+At present, PyElly consists of 64 Python modules comprising about sixteen thousand lines of source code.
 There are also various definition files to support basic various language processing capabilities.
 The PyElly download also includes rules for some example applications, including